Zequez/logseq-vault/pages/Get Shit Done.md

 	- Make a drawing of a turtle and share it online with someone.
 Take notice to where your attention goes and how the focus feels.
 		- ### Results:
 			- I experienced anxiety about having to stand up and go to another room to pick up a pen
 			- I experienced joy as I saw the [[Beep!
 Book]] along with the pen, and realized that I actually would like to draw the turtle on the Beep!
-Book rather than my own
+Book rather than on the other notebook that I have.
-		-
+			- I experienced exasperation (anger? impatience?) as I realized the pen I picked up was not working and -